December 1, 2015

 - Alcohol: The best wines for aging will be 13.5-14% ABV.

-- Tannins: Tannins are a structural component of a wine which allows the wine to change over time.
+- Tannins: Tannins are a structural component of a wine that allows the wine to change over time.
 Tannins come from the contact the juice has on the skins during fermentation and also from oak barrel aging.

 Know the Variety

 Know the variety.
 Certain varieties have intrinsic characteristics that allow them to age better than others.
 Although there are exceptions to every rule, white wine is traditionally meant to be consumed now.
-Varieties with smaller berries such as Cabernet Sauvignon have a very high skin to juice ratio.
+Varieties with smaller berries such as Cabernet Sauvignon have a very high skin-to-juice ratio.
 This creates higher tannins from the skins and seeds leading to wines that can age over 10 years.

 One tool I use to test the wine is to leave about 1/4 of the bottle of wine overnight for sampling the next day… if you can!
 If the wine still tastes good the next day after the oxygen exposure there is a good chance the wine has many years to go.